aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/name/comment/_index.md

 Gets and sets the comment of the name.
-Only applies for Excel 2007.
+Only applies for Excel 2007 or higher versions.
 ### Definition:
 ```python
 @property